PiotrSwietek/MC-Guys/Portfolios/Denis Sivak/portfolio.md

 	* The LED can now be controlled remotely using the button
 	* Setting up Node RED to toggle the led using a button
 	* Implemented doorlock to open with GUI buttons using Node RED

+## Lecture reflection
+This lecture I learned how to use different devices with the Wemos D1 mini nodes.
+I was surprised how easy it actually is to setup everything with ulno-iot but I would also like to get a bit more insight on how it really works and what happens in the background.

 # Lecture 3 (23.03.2018)